Snaps And Clips Flag Hardware

 - Ribber coating on our brass flag snaps is an easy, and durable option for anyone who needs to quiet a noisy flagpole.

-Gettysburg Flag Works also offers other flagpole accessories.
-Here you will find the quick links, spring clips, thimbles and crimps used in in-ground flagpoles.
-On other pages you can find flagpole hardware like trucks, halyard, finials and more.
+Gettysburg Flag Works also offers other flagpole accessories and hardware to help you keep your flags flying securely!
+From spring clips, thimbles, crimps to pulleys and halyard, we've got you covered.
+Browse our wide selection ofand place your order today!
 Order your fresh new flag at the same time and your flagpole will look brand new!

 Top Information Pages